 If you join The Bell's mailing list, you will always get regular stories from us that are completely free of charge.
 We believe in providing public service journalism about important issues in Glasgow and you're very welcome to stay on our free list for as long as you like.

 This reader-funded business model has been a huge success for our sister Mill Media publications, which first started publishing back in 2020 and have built up a national reputation for superb writing and agenda-setting investigative journalism.
-We're an independent media company that has shown that if readers – rather than irritating online ads – are your main source of income, you can focus on the things that readers most want: high quality journalism, rather than chasing millions of clicks.
+We're an independent media company that has shown that if readers – rather than irritating pop up ads – are your main source of income, you can focus on the things that readers most want: high quality journalism, rather than chasing millions of clicks.

 We've been backed by some of the most respected figures in British media, including Mark Thompson, the chief executive of CNN and former boss of the BBC and the New York Times.
 As Mark put it: “I’m backing Mill Media because of the exceptional quality of its journalism and because it’s such an interesting and encouraging initiative.
 Britain’s cities need great commercially-sustainable journalism to inform the public and hold powerful institutions to account.”